-- Long-Term Growth of Capital In the absence of contributions and withdrawals, the asset value of the Plan should grow in the long run and earn rates of return greater than those of its Policy Index while avoiding excessive risk. - Preservation of Purchasing Power Asset growth, exclusive of contributions and withdrawals, should exceed the rate of inflation (as measured by annual CPI) in order to preserve purchasing power.
+- Long-term growth of capital In the absence of contributions and withdrawals, the asset value of the Plan should grow in the long run and earn rates of return greater than those of its Policy Index while avoiding excessive risk. - Preservation of purchasing power Asset growth, exclusive of contributions and withdrawals, should exceed the rate of inflation (as measured by annual CPI) in order to preserve purchasing power. - Maintain sufficient funding Funding should be sufficient to cover unexpected developments, possible future benefit increases and reduction of expected investment returns.